 - Teaching competence.
 Don’t rely upon (as a pro) or be fooled by (as a student) manipulative forms of teaching such as claims to authenticity, putting others down, flirting, jokes and making fun, or bragging.
-If a teacher can’t explain how to do something in such a way that the students can do it by the end of the class, they are not competent, regardless of how nice, entertaining, demoralizing, impressive, profound, or scornful they are.
+If a teacher can’t explain how to do something in such a way that the students can do it by the end of the class, they are not competent, regardless of how nice, entertaining, demoralizing, impressive, profound, scornful, or sexy they are.

 - If you are taking people’s money, take responsibility: Teachers need to engage in self-assessment with regard to student outcomes and consequentially to refine their teaching to be more effective.
 They are also responsible for socializing students to the codigos and hygeine.
 Organizers of social events are responsible for, at minimum, water, attractive lighting, and a welcoming social atmosphere.

 - Disrupt bigotry against queers, women who mark, and creative dancers.
 Withdraw financial support from and speak up for human rights to organizers who express negative attitudes toward role variation and self-expression.

 Tango is not a permit to hurt women.